lanshi17/mcp-sandbox/README.md

 uv run mcp_sandbox.py
 ```

-The server will run at http://localhost:8000, and you can interact with it via the MCP Inspector through SSE.
+The default SSE endpoint is http://localhost:8000/sse, and you can interact with it via the MCP Inspector through SSE or any other client that supports SSE connections.

 ### Available Tools